 There are no annual maximums and no lifetime limits.
 And if you're looking for dental insurance for braces with no waiting period, this may be a good option for you.
 As you'll see below, many insurance carriers also offer these plans as well.

 Supplemental orthodontic insurance

-If you can't find a dental insurance plan that also includes orthodontic coverage, you can get dental orthodontic insurance to add onto your dental insurance plan.
+If you can't find a full coverage dental insurance plan that also includes orthodontic coverage, you can get dental orthodontic insurance to add onto your dental insurance plan.
 Orthodontic insurance is supplemental to dental insurance and usually cannot be purchased on its own—it must either be added onto an existing dental insurance plan that you have, or bought together if you're purchasing a dental insurance plan.

 In the video below Dr. Doug explains the difference between dental insurance, orthodontic insurance, and more!

 What does orthodontic insurance cover?